Competition: Closed for the 2017-2018 academic year

 The terms and conditions are as follows:

-It is the responsibility of the applicant to ensure that all documents required by mail are received by the deadline.
-The scholarship program administrator will not accept incomplete files.
+It is the responsibility of the applicant to ensure that all required documents sent by mail are received by the deadline.
 Supporting documents, other than the ones requested, will not be accepted.

 An acknowledgement of receipt will not be provided.

-Applicants will be contacted by February 22, 2013 by the scholarship administrator regarding the status of their application.
+Applicants will be contacted by February 21, 2017 by the scholarship administrator regarding the status of their application.
+Pre-selected candidates will be required to participate in an interview with the High Commission of India in Ottawa by February 23, 2017.

-Applicants must ensure that a permanent email address is included in their application.
+Applicants must ensure that a permanent email address is included in their application to receive notification.

-The Indian Council for Cultural Relations will notify the scholarship administrator of their final decision.
-Relatively short notice from the Indian authorities is to be expected (about three weeks prior to commencement of studies in India).
+The ICCR will notify pre-selected candidates of their final decision.
+Confirmation on relatively short notice from the Indian authorities is to be expected (about three weeks prior to commencement of studies in India).

 Late or incomplete submissions will not be considered.